michaelJustin/slf4p/README.md

 # slf4p
-Simple logging faceade for Pascal
+A simple logging facade for Object Pascal.